aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/get-address-cell-count-offset-entire-column-and-entire-row-of-the-range/_index.md

         });

         document.getElementById('runExample').addEventListener('click', async () => {
-            // This example creates ranges on a new empty workbook and prints info to the page. const resultEl = document.getElementById('result');
+            // This example creates ranges on a new empty workbook and prints information to the page. const resultEl = document.getElementById('result');
             resultEl.innerHTML = '';